needle-mirror/com.unity.xr.arfoundation/Documentation~/migration-guide-3.md

 ### Sample

-The ["CpuImages" sample](https://github.com/Unity-Technologies/arfoundation-samples#cpuimages) from the AR Foundation Samples GitHub repo shows how to use the cpu image API and has been updated to include the color camera image and the human depth and human stencil images.
+The ["CpuImages" sample](https://github.com/Unity-Technologies/arfoundation-samples#cpuimages) from the AR Foundation Samples GitHub repo shows how to use the CPU image API and has been updated to include the color camera image and the human depth and human stencil images.

 ## XR Plug-in Management